IHE/ITI.MHD/input/pagecontent/transaction-66.md

 This section corresponds to transaction [ITI-66] of the IHE Technical Framework.
 Transaction [ITI-66] is used by the Document Consumer and Document Responder Actors.
-This transaction is used to locate and return metadata for previously stored document submissions.
+This transaction is used to locate and return metadata for previously stored document submission sets or folders.

-TODO: Fixup query parameters for List vs DocumentManifest

 ### Scope

-The Find Document Manifests [ITI-66] transaction is used to find DocumentManifest Resources that satisfy a set of parameters.
-It is equivalent to the FindSubmissionSets query in the Registry Stored Query [ITI-18] transaction, as documented in ITI TF-2a: 3.18.4.1.2.3.7.1.
-The result of the query is a Bundle containing DocumentManifest Resources that match the query parameters.
+The Find Document Lists [ITI-66] transaction is used to find List Resources that satisfy a set of parameters.
+It is equivalent to the:

+* FindSubmissionSets query in the Registry Stored Query [ITI-18](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html) transaction, as documented in [ITI TF-2: 3.18.4.1.2.3.7.2](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html#3.18.4.1.2.3.7.2).
+* FindFolders query in the Registry Stored Query [ITI-18](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html) transaction, as documented in [ITI TF-2: 3.18.4.1.2.3.7.3](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html#3.18.4.1.2.3.7.3).

+The result of the query is a Bundle containing List Resources that match the query parameters.

 ### Actors Roles